justdinhnq/clustering_algorithms/README.md

 - Adaptability to Shape: Clusters can take on arbitrary shapes rather than being confined to predefined forms.
 - Robustness to Noise: Density-based methods are designed to handle noise and outliers gracefully, focusing on regions of high data density.
-- Variable Cluster Density: Ability to identify clusters with varying levels of density within the dataset.
+- Variable Cluster Density: Ability to identify clusters with varying levels of density (dense and sparse regions) within the dataset.

 **Pros and Cons**: